serokell/tezos-packaging-stable/docs/support-policy.md

 ## Debian packages

-We aim to provide packages for all [stable releases](https://www.debian.org/releases/)
+We aim to provide packages for all [debian releases](https://www.debian.org/releases/), which match the supported Ubuntu releases.

 Currently, these are versions:
 * Debian 11 (bullseye)